-Diabetes causes a range of changes to your feet, this is why it is recommended that those suffering from Diabetes have their feet checked by a Podiatrist.
-Developing peripheral neuropathy is very common in Diabetics, you may reduce your risk of peripheral neuropathy by maintaining healthy blood sugar levels and managing your Diabetes appropriately.
+Diabetes causes a range of changes to your feet, this is why it is recommended that those living with Diabetes have their feet checked by a Podiatrist.
+Developing peripheral neuropathy is very common in people with Diabetes, you may reduce your risk of peripheral neuropathy by maintaining healthy blood sugar levels and managing your Diabetes appropriately.
 If blood sugar levels are kept too high, this affects the sensitive nerves at the periphery and can lead to neuropathy.
 Often hard skin will build up in areas of high pressure on the feet, if the hard skin builds up too much, the skin beneath this may break down and ulcerate.
-As the sensation is diminished in a person with peripheral neuropathy, this may all be occurring without their awareness which is a large contributor to diabetic amputation.
+As the sensation is diminished in a person with peripheral neuropathy, this may all be occurring without their awareness which is a large contributor to diabetes foot disease and amputation.

 DIAGNOSING PERIPHERAL NEUROPATHY

 There are a few simple tests that can be done during your appointment with your Podiatrist which can aid with diagnosis of peripheral neuropathy.
 These tests are relatively quick and will help determine the quality of sensation at your feet.

 Once diagnosed with peripheral neuropathy it is important to assess the cause and manage symptoms.
 This may include monitoring blood sugar levels and limiting alcohol intake.
 As peripheral neuropathy affects the sensation in your feet it is important to check your feet and inside of shoes daily.
 Even a small stone inside a shoe may cause a wound and possible amputation.
 Also check your footwear for prominent seams that may cause irritation and blistering.
 Check your feet for any areas of redness, irritation, abrasions and hard skin and always discuss with your Podiatrist any changes you have noticed with your feet.